Life with Father (TV series)

 Life with Father is an American television sitcom that ran from 1953 to 1955.
 It starred Leon Ames as Clarence Day Sr. and Lurene Tuttle as his wife Lavinia.
 It began broadcasting in color in 1954, and was the first live color TV series for network television originating in Hollywood.
+The show was broadcast in color only once, on September 7, 1954 and was the first color broadcast to originate at CBS Television City.

-It was based on the long-running Broadway play of the same name, which had been adapted into a 1947 film, based on New Yorker articles and books by Clarence Day reminiscing about his family in late-19th Century New York City.
+It was based on the long-running Broadway play of the same name, which had been adapted into a 1947 film, based on New Yorker articles and books by Clarence Day reminiscing about his family in late-19th century New York City.